kiva/backbone.siren/contributing.md

 ## Pull requests

-Pull requests should be made to the `pre-release` branch and should _not_ include changes to the `/dist` folder.
+Pull requests should be made to the `pre-release` branch and should _not_ include any changes to the `/dist` folder.